readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 ![1](images/1.png)

 If we think about the total amount of variance in our dependent variable that we are trying to explain, as being the sum of all the vertical distances of the plotted data points from the mean of Yi which is called the Y-bar.
 Since we also have some points that are going to be below Y-bar, we will not only sum the distances, but we will sum the square of the distances so that the sum from i equal 1 to N of Yi minus the mean (Y-bar) all squared.
-This equation represents the amount of variance in our dependent variable which we are trying to explain (so-called Total Sum of Squares = TTS).
+This equation represents the amount of variance in our dependent variable which we are trying to explain (so-called Total Sum of Squares = TSS).
 The TTS will explain why our dependent variable Y varies.

 ![2](images/2.png)